 Low and slow wins the race

-A quick jump charge from your neighbor or tow station may get your vehicle running, but it comes at a high cost to your battery by prematurely wearing it out.
+A quick jump charge from your neighbor or tow station may get your vehicle running, but allowing your battery to drain can contribute to premature failure.
 The “low and slow” method provided by a trickle charger results in a more thorough, reliable charge and longer battery life.

 Battery storage and maintenance tips

 A trickle charger is just one tool you can use to maintain your vehicle’s battery life.
 To ensure you don’t end up stranded on the road or lake, you can also follow these steps:

 - Store your battery or vehicle in a cool location protected from extreme temperatures and changes.

 - Use a battery with the correct amperage needed for your vehicle.
 Consult your owner’s manual.

 - Reduce vibrations by tightening the battery’s hold-down clamps when in use.

 - Accidents happen, but try to avoid deep-discharging, aka "killing/draining," your battery (by leaving on your vehicle’s lights for example).

 - Never keep a battery dead for long periods of time.

 - Keep your battery fully charged as often as possible.